exodustx0/LiveSplit-ASL/README.md

 ## Myst IV: Revelation

-- Starts timer upon loading intro cinematic.
-Set start timer to -5.2 seconds!
+- Starts timer upon the first frame of the intro cinematic.
 - Contains full-game splits (configurable in settings):
   - All age transitions (only those we need for the speedrun)
   - Stepping away from the sound panel after Atrus leaves